 SENIOR WALKING GROUP

-The Division of Natural Resources, in conjunction with the Council on Aging, is excited to present a series of guided walks for May and June.
+The Division of Natural Resources, in conjunction with the Council on Aging, is excited to present a series of guided and unguided walks.
 All walks commence at 10:00 am of Wednesdays.
 Please be at the meeting place five to ten minutes before the walk begins.
-Parking is very limited at Punkatasset, Wright Wodos ad White Pond so carpooling is strongly Encouraged
+Parking is very limited at Punkatasset, Wright Woods, and White Pond so carpooling is strongly encouraged

 What to Bring: Water, Bug Repellent, Camera, Binoculars, Field Guides, and a friend.